Home

 • Social media management

-Typical use of the Marketing Hub in HubSpot: Gain new contacts, address interested parties with relevant content and develop them step by step into customers.
+Typical use of the Marketing Hub in HubSpot: winning new contacts, engaging prospects with relevant content and developing them step by step into customers.

 Sales Hub in HubSpot

-Sales Hub is where your sales teams manage their pipelines and deals.
-It provides features for:
+In the Sales Hub, your sales teams manage their pipelines and deals.
+It offers functions for:

 • Calling features

-Special feature: With AI-powered tools such as the Prospecting Agent (Breeze), repetitive tasks can be automated.
+Notable feature: AI-powered tools such as the Prospecting Agent (Breeze) allow recurring tasks to be automated.

 Service Hub in HubSpot

 HubSpot's Service Hub is focused on customer support.
-It comprises:
+It includes:

 • Omnichannel communication, for example via email, chat, WhatsApp